willystawn/kite-bot/README.md

-# Advanced Multi-Account Bridging Bot
+# Advanced Multi-Account Bridging and Swapping Bot

-This is an automated bot designed to perform a cycle of bridging transactions between the Base Sepolia and KITE test networks.
+This is an automated bot designed to perform a cycle of bridging and swapping transactions between the Base Sepolia and KITE test networks.
 It is built with advanced features for simulating human behavior, including multi-account support, randomized amounts, randomized delays, and randomized RPC user agents.

 ## Core Features

 -   **Multi-Account Support**: Manages multiple wallets from a single `.env` file.
--   **Randomized Execution**: The bot randomly selects an account to run a full 6-step cycle, making its activity pattern less predictable.
+-   **Randomized Execution**: The bot randomly selects an account to run a full 8-step cycle, making its activity pattern less predictable.
 -   **Humanized Transactions**: All transaction amounts and delays between steps are randomized within a configurable range.
 -   **User-Agent Randomization**: When running in multi-account mode, each RPC request is sent with a different, randomized `User-Agent` header to mimic requests from various browsers and devices.
 This is a powerful anti-sybil measure.
--   **Full Bridging Cycle**:
+-   **Full Bridging and Swapping Cycle**:
     1. Bridge ETH (Base -> KITE)
     2. Bridge ETH (KITE -> Base)
     3. Bridge KITE Token (KITE -> Base)
     4. Bridge KITE Token (Base -> KITE)
     5. Bridge USDT (KITE -> Base)
     6. Bridge USDT (Base -> KITE)
+    7. Swap USDT to KITE
+    8. Swap KITE to USDT

 ## Prerequisites